-I originally published this way back in 2011, but it is easily my most popular post I’ve made, and for good reason.
+Free is too expensive, and I’ll tell you why.
+I originally published the following blog way back in 2011 and revisited it in 2017, but it is easily my most popular post I’ve made – and for good reason.

-I want to revisit the subject of free services, for those who have yet to encounter this article, and for those who have forgotten this important lesson.
+Let’s revisit the subject of free services for those who have yet to encounter this article, and for those who have forgotten this important lesson.
 This is timeless advice and here is a stern look at why free can sometimes be way too expensive.

 A while back, I outsourced a small project to a new small business to try and help them out.
 I had been communicating with this individual on Twitter and I wanted to try and help them in their new business.